wiratmika/Blog/_posts/2021-08-15-money-talks-part-1.md

 Due to the complex nature of the topic, I'm separating the discourse into 3 separate, inter-connected posts:

 1. My personal philosophies and values; foundations for all my decisions and reasonings to rest upon
-2. How I actually allocate my money, including detailed "workflows" and tools that I use
+2. How I allocate my money, including the detailed system and tools that I use
 3. Investment portfolio and specific assets that I own with regards to my goals and circumstances

 # Principles and Mindsets